 There is a fairly widespread scientific consensus that alcohol prolongs life by reducing heart disease — now literally hundreds of studies have found it.
 But the standard response (my own doctor told me this) is that this is only due to the fact that healthier people have a glass of wine or two at dinner.

 One skeptical group of leading researchers, led by Charles Holahan of the University of Texas, proposed this was the case in the current issue of the most prestigious American addiction journal, Alcoholism: Clinical and Experimental Research.
-They found in a 20-year follow-up of 55-65 year-old subjects - here - let them speak for themselves (this is the entire results section of their abstract):
+They found in a 20-year follow-up of 55 to 65-year-old subjects:

 Controlling only for age and gender, compared to moderate drinkers, abstainers had a more than 2 times increased mortality risk, heavy drinkers had 70% increased risk, and light drinkers had 23% increased risk.
 A model controlling for former problem drinking status, existing health problems, and key sociodemographic and social-behavioral factors, as well as for age and gender, substantially reduced the mortality effect for abstainers compared to moderate drinkers.
 However, even after adjusting for all covariates, abstainers and heavy drinkers continued to show increased mortality risks of 51 and 45%, respectively, compared to moderate drinkers.

-Let's think - I stand a fifty percent lower chance of dying over the next two decades (I'm 64) from having a couple of drinks daily - hmmm, I'll take that.
+Let me think.
+I stand a 50 percent lower chance of dying over the next two decades (I'm 64) from having a couple of drinks daily?
+Hmm, I'll take that.
 (Incidentally, if you do the math, the study found that heavy drinkers also lived longer than abstainers.)
 I guess this will resolve the issue.

 Purdy writes: "Your body sees alcohol as a poison" and explains why drinkers only seem to live longer.
 He discusses the Holahan result: